olopez94/Google_data/01_Foundations/Week03/Learning about data phases and tools/Following the data life cycle/readme.md

   <li>Analyze</li>
   This is where data analysts really shine.
 In this phase, the data is used to solve problems, make great decisions, and support business goals.
   <li>Archive</li>
+  Archiving means storing data in a place where it's still available, but may not be used again.
   <li>Destroy</li>
+  To destroy it, the company would use a secure data erasure software.
+If there were any paper files, they would be shredded too.
+This is important for protecting a company's private information, as well as private data about its customers.
  </ol>

 <p><b>Database</b>